pistell/Leaflet.DumbMGRS/README.md

 # Leaflet.DumbMGRS

-An MGRS grid overlay plugin for your leaflet application...
-But dumber!
+An MGRS grid overlay plugin for your leaflet application.
+This plugin will enable you to display the Grid Zone Designators (1 million meters by 1 million meters), the 100K grid zones, and a 1000 meter grid interval 😎

 ![screenshot](./src/img/screenshot_27JAN_2.png)